 All 60 ruling NPF candidates file nominations in Nagaland

-Kohima: With just two days remaining for the last date of filing of nominations to the upcoming elections in Nagaland, all 60 candidates of ruling Naga People's Front (NPF) submitted relevant papers on Monday.
+Kohima: With just two days remaining for the last date of filing of nominations to the upcoming elections in Nagaland, all 60 candidates of ruling Naga People's Front (NPF) submitted relevant papers today.

 The Chief Electoral Officer's office here said Chief Minister Neiphiu Rio and Assembly Speaker Kiyanilie Peseyie filed their nominations in Kohima.
 NPF candidates filed nominations from rest of the districts with the party being the only one to contest all 60 seats to the assembly.